• Take Me Bak 'OME

 Tussaud's Wax Museum and Regent's Park.

-Don had married music journalist Joan Komlosy - who had famously reviewed Slade in concert at the Marquee on 23 June 1980 and to a certain extent slagged them off!
-(I seem to remember a music
+Don had married music journalist Joan Komlosy in November 1985.
+Joan had famously reviewed Slade in concert at the Marquee on 23 June 1980 and to a certain extent slagged them off!
+(I seem to remember a music paper letter from a Slade fan, upset with the review, calling her an interesting name that rhymed with her surname).

 Picture